Lake Erie Fisheries At Risk Or Set For Bolstering From Invading Fish

 Supplemental- Is Asian Carp ‘invasion’ actually a secret ‘stocking initiative’ for bolstering commercial fishing?
 Published on 13 Aug 2013 Asian Carp Processing Plant- Kentucky -Two Rivers Fisheries in Wickliffe, KY is taking a run at the Asian Carp market.
 With an abundance of Bighead and Silver carp in nearby waterways, the fish market is set to process and sell these fish for consumption.
 Commercial fishermen have often said if you pay us for the invasive carp we will catch them and that is exactly what is happening in Western Kentucky.

-2 responses to “Lake Erie Fisheries At Risk Or Set For Bolstering From Invading Fish”
+2 thoughts on “Lake Erie Fisheries At Risk Or Set For Bolstering From Invading Fish”

 Recreational fishing is a $1.7 billion economic driver in Ontario.